 Exposure therapy is a form of CBT that helps you reduce your responses to fear and anxiety.
 As the name implies, you’re gradually exposed to situations that cause fear.
 You’ll learn to become less sensitive to these situations over time, with the help and support of your therapist.

 EMDR also has been reported to be useful in treating panic attacks and phobias.
 EMDR simulates the rapid eye movements (REM) that happen normally when you are dreaming.
 These movements affect the way the brain processes information and can help you see things in a way that is less frightening.

 Four types of medication are commonly used to treat panic disorder with agoraphobia.

-Selective serotonin reuptake inhibitors (SSRIs) are a type of antidepressant.
-According to the Mayo Clinic, SSRIs are usually the first choice of medication for treating panic disorder (Mayo Clinic, 2012).
-Common SSRIs include Prozac, Paxil, and Zoloft.
+SSRIs are a type of antidepressant.
+They are usually the first choice of medication for treating panic disorder.
+Common SSRIs include: